graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - If {isSequential} is not provided, initialize it to {false}.
 - Assert: {objectType} is an object type.
 - Let {trackedVariableValuesPlan} be {aether}.{trackedVariableValuesPlan}.
-- Let {groupedFieldSet} be the result of {graphqlCollectFields(objectType, selectionSet, trackedVariableValuesPlan)}
+- Let {groupedFieldSet} be the result of {GraphQLCollectFields(objectType, selectionSet, trackedVariableValuesPlan)}
   with modified algorithm to factor `groupId`/`maxGroupId` in (based on fragments with `@defer`, `@stream`, etc).
 - For each {groupedFieldSet} as {responseKey} and {fields}:
   - Let {pathIdentity} be `path + ">" + objectType.name + "." + responseKey`.